intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/Start Here/Standards & Conventions.md

 `415` | Unsupported Media Type | The requested Accept header type is not supported.
 `500` | Internal Server Error | The server encountered an unexpected condition.

+## Data naming conventions
+Datasets should be named according to the following conventions.

+`200` | OK | Data created, or queued for later processing.
+`201` | Created | Resource created.
+`400` | Bad Request | The client specified an invalid argument.
+`401` | Unauthorized | The client does not have sufficient permission.

+_lowercase letters, numbers, and hyphens allowed_

+instance id: reporting
+table name:  device_period

+column names                                    _lowercase letters, numbers, and underscores allowed_
+     timeofdayhour
+column qualifiers                               _uppercase letters, numbers, and underscores allowed_
+     ENERGY_PERIOD
+field names (in messages and document data)     _mixedcase letters, numbers and underscores allowed_
+     time_event
+row ids                                         _uppercase letters, numbers, underscores, and hash allowed_
+    PMS#P00123#1425330757685

+table names                                     _lowercase letters, numbers, and hyphens allowed_
+    device-period

+no plurals
+spaces removed
+periods and commas not allowed names short but meaningful

 ---